Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 Culture shapes cognitive processes, influencing how reality is perceived.

-- Individualistic cultures: emphasizes personal goals, leads to analytical perception focused on objects separately from context.
+• Individualist cultures: emphasize personal goals, leading to analytical perception focused on objects separate from context.

-- Collectivist cultures: emphasizes group goals, leads to a holistic perception focused on the relationships between objects and context.
+• Collectivist cultures: emphasize group goals, leading to holistic perception focused on relationships between objects and context.

-- Linguistic relativity (Sapir-Whorf hypothesis): language influences thinking and perception.
+• Linguistic relativity (Sapir-Whorf hypothesis): language influences thought and perception.

-- Different languages classify colors, spatial relationships, and time differently, affecting perception.
+• Different languages classify colors, spatial relations, and time differently, affecting perception.

-Cultural factors emphasize that perceptions are not universal but vary between societies.
+Cultural factors emphasize that perception is not universal but varies between societies.

 Embodied cognition

-Embodied cognition proposes that perception is based on the body's interaction with the environment.
+Embodied cognition suggests that perception is based on the body's interaction with the environment.

-- Influence of physical condition: Body conditions can affect cognitive processes.
+• Influence of physical states: bodily states can affect cognitive processes.

-- Heat and social perception: physical warmth can determine perceptions of social warmth.
+• Warmth and social perception: physical warmth can lead to the perception of social warmth.

-Embodied cognition emphasizes that perception is an active process that involves not only the brain but also the entire body.
+Embodied cognition emphasizes that perception is an active process involving not only the brain but the entire body.

 Conclusion

-The perception of reality is a complex interplay between sensory information and cognitive processes.
-Psychological theories suggest that perception is not a passive reflection of the external world, but an active construction shaped by attention, memory, expectations, social context, and cultural background.
+Perception of reality is a complex interaction between sensory information and cognitive processes.
+Psychological theories show that perception is not a passive reflection of the external world but an active construction shaped by attention, memory, expectations, social context, and cultural background.
 Understanding these processes provides insights into human behavior, cognition, and the diversity of human experience.
-This highlights the importance of both biological and psychological factors that contribute to our perception of reality.
+It highlights the importance of both biological and psychological factors that contribute to our perception of reality.

 Literature

-- Goldstein, E. B. (2014).
-Cognitive Psychology: Connecting Reason, Research, and Everyday Experience.
+• Goldstein, E. B. (2014).
+Cognitive Psychology: Connecting Mind, Research, and Everyday Experience.
 Cengage Learning.

-- Frith, C. D. (2007).
-Creating the Mind: How the Brain Creates Our Mental World.
+• Frith, C. D. (2007).
+Making up the Mind: How the Brain Creates Our Mental World.
 Blackwell Publishing.

 ← Previous article Next article →